Astro, WCAG Accessibility, CSS Grid & Animations, Javascript Fetch API

 :focus-visible

 which only shows the outline on keyboard focus interactions in this article on CSS Tricks.
-But as long as support for Safari fails I don't think it's right to use it just yet, but thanks for refreshing me about this feature, I will keep it in mind 🙂1 - @Duyen-codesPosted almost 3 years ago
+But as long as support for Safari fails I don't think it's right to use it just yet, but thanks for refreshing me about this feature, I will keep it in mind 🙂1 - @Duyen-codesPosted about 3 years ago

 Hey!
 Just wanna come it and tell you that your solution is great!
 Love the animations and everything.
 I am also working on this challenge but have been stuck on how to inject JSON data to my html.
 I'm learning HTML, CSS and JS at the moment.
 I've had a look at your solution for inspiration but too hard for me to understand how and why :) But yeah thanks anyway.

-1@markteekmanPosted almost 3 years ago@Duyen-codes thank you for the kinds words 😊 I too had some trouble with the JSON data, it's actually the first time I did this here!
+1@markteekmanPosted about 3 years ago@Duyen-codes thank you for the kinds words 😊 I too had some trouble with the JSON data, it's actually the first time I did this here!
 I had to do some research on it, but I found the JavaScript Fetch API very helpful in that matter.
 Also, if you're just starting out with JavaScript, I strongly recommend Learn JavaScript Today by Zell Liew.
 It's covers all topics in a very easy to understand way and you'll build practical front-end components with it.
 I found it very useful when I started learning JavaScript :)

-0@Duyen-codesPosted almost 3 years ago@markteekman Thanks so much for sharing!
+0@Duyen-codesPosted about 3 years ago@markteekman Thanks so much for sharing!
 I'll definitely look into those resources.
 After finishing all newbie projects on FEM, I kind of feel comfortable with HTML and CSS (micro and macro layouts with Flex and grid especially), now Im moving on to junior level and I just feel very stuck.
 Thanks again for the share!
 Keep coding!

 1